jgaonakm/khw-akamai-connected-cloud/README.md

 # Kubernetes The Hard Way

-This tutorial walks you through setting up Kubernetes the hard way.
-This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).
+This tutorial walks you through setting up Kubernetes the hard way on [Akamai Connected Cloud](https://www.linode.com/), based on [the guide originally created by Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+The goal is to help you understand how to bring up a Kubernetes cluster manually, i.e., not using a fully-automated command.

-Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

-> The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!
+For a ready-to-deploy version, check out [Linode Kubernetes Engine](https://www.linode.com/products/kubernetes/), or the [Getting Started Guides](https://kubernetes.io/docs/setup).

 ## Copyright